A Six Step Problem Solving Process

 2) Analyse the Problem

-Have you chosen the right problem to solve?
+Check you have chosen the right problem to solve.

 Collect any information necessary.

 Involve the right people in analysing the problem, ask:

 Who Knows?
 Who knows about the problem situation, and who has the information you need to solve it.